mehulagg/gitlab/doc/security/reset_user_password.md

 user.save!
 ```

-Exit the console and try to login with your new password.
+Exit the console and try to log in with your new password.

 NOTE: **Note:**
 Passwords can also be reset via the [Users API](../api/users.md#user-modification)